sendbird/quickstart-desk-ios/README.md

 ### Requirements

 - iOS 8.0 or later
-- Chat SDK foriOS SDK 3.0.90 or later
+- Chat SDK for iOS SDK 3.0.90 or later

 ### Try the sample app applied with your data